Wondering what makes Havana so captivating and unique? Allow me to quickly over simplify it for you.

 Floridita is a famous fish restaurant and cocktail bar.
 Today it still preserves a 1940’s-1950’s atmosphere.
 Ernest Hemingway frequented this bar a lot during the 1930’s.

 Fun Fact: The frozen Daiquiri drink was invented in this restaurant!

 7. Plaza de la Revolución

 Finally, I made a stop by the Plaza de la Revolución (the revolution plaza).
 This is the municipality where most of the political activity occurs and where the government addresses the Cuban people.

 Additional Tips & Recommendations

 - Avoid booking through Airbnb or Booking.com.
-Book a Casa Particular instead.
-It is the local version of Airbnb ran by locals, and helps support the local economy rather than foreign businesses.
+Book a Casa Particular instead, which is the local version of Airbnb ran by locals and helps support the local economy rather than foreign businesses.
 I stayed at Casa Misiones 51 and the room was lovely.
-Many casas are renovated mansions with beautiful architecture.
 Just google “casa particulares cuba” and you can book from different websites offering casas in all of Cuba.

 - Access to internet is restricted and controlled by the government.
 No home, restaurant, or cellphone has wifi.
 If you wish to connect to the internet, visit the Parque Central Hotel.
 Buy a 1 hour internet access card for $5 USD.
 Don’t worry, you know you need the digital detox anyway!

-- Bring toiletries that will last for your whole trip.
-It is very hard to come by toiletries in Cuba.
-You can also bring some as gifts for the locals working at your casa particular.
-They will be very grateful.
+- Bring toiletries that will last you for your whole trip.
+It is very hard to come by toiletries in Cuba so you should also bring some as gifts for the locals working at your casa particular.
+They will be very grateful!

-- For another short trip blog post you can read my blog about spending 2 days in New York City.
+- For another trip blog post you can read my blog post about Mexico.